Azure/azure-quickstart-templates/101-cognitive-services-universalkey/GettingStarted.md

 As you can see, it's deploying.

-After a couple of minutes, voilà, you have your Cognitive Service deployed.
+After a couple of minutes, voilà, you have your Cognitive Services Universal Key deployed.

 ![Screen](./images/azportaldeploy3.png)